Exit

 Call your doctor immediately if you’ve been in an accident, are having frequent bloody noses, are losing a lot of blood, or if the child affected is under two years old.

-What does brown mucus mean?
+What does brown nose mucus mean?

 Unless you’re a smoker or use certain types of illegal drugs, black snot may be a symptom of a severe fungal infection.
 There are four common types of fungal infections including:

-What are the symptoms of a sinus infection?
+Other symptoms of a sinus infection

 • Nasal inflammation